Mathématique: Chapter 78

 Rush nodded, his fingertips pressed to uninspired metal.

 Charcoal pants and military boots appeared in his field of view.
 He’d know that stride anywhere.
 Those boots.
-Recalling sun and sky and Lantean piers, the way he could recall giving up at the end of long runs, lying down, trying to merge with the yearning naquadah beneath him—
+Recalling sun and sky and Lantean piers, the way he could remember giving up at the end of long runs, lying down, trying to merge with the yearning naquadah beneath him—

 McKay knelt, his gaze a blaze of raw physics.
 He unclipped a Lantean device from his belt.
 It glowed aquamarine, and Rush could sense the embedded crystal within it.
 The little device didn’t call to him.
 It had twined itself with McKay, his hands, his mind.
 Even centimeters from Rush, it didn’t cling to his thoughts like the gate did.
 It—